25 Frugal Family Entertainment Ideas Without TV

 I enjoy transforming our living room into different worlds for themed nights.
 For a beach party, we spread out towels, wear sunglasses, and eat tropical fruits.
 A camping night means building a fort with blankets and telling stories by flashlight.

 Food is a big part of our themed nights.
-We might have a sushi-rolling contest for Japan night or make our own pizzas for Italy night.
+For example, we might have a sushi-rolling contest for Japan night or make our pizzas for Italy night.
 I try to include music and simple decorations to set the mood.

-Sometimes we dress up in costumes using clothes and items we already have.
+Sometimes, we dress in costumes using clothes and items we already have.
 It’s amazing how creative kids can get with a few scarves and hats!

 Seasonal and Holiday Specials